jupyter-server/jupyter_server/docs/source/operators/security.rst

   .. automethod:: get_user
   .. automethod:: identity_model

-The first is :meth:`.IdentityProvider.get_user`.
+The first is :meth:`jupyter_server.auth.IdentityProvider.get_user`.
 This method is given a RequestHandler, and is responsible for deciding whether there is an authenticated user making the request.
-If the request is authenticated, it should return a :class:`.jupyter_server.auth.User` object representing the authenticated user.
+If the request is authenticated, it should return a :class:`jupyter_server.auth.User` object representing the authenticated user.
 It should return None if the request is not authenticated.

 The default implementation accepts token or password authentication.